Csi18nAlistairMann/vic-cipher/Investigation of VIC Cipher.md

 - Add handling for a piped-in message
 - Migrate Classes, Functions, Defines to their own files
 - Adapt the proof-of-concept to run without internal test mode
+- Expand project to handle Roman as well as Cyrillic
+- Handle padding such that characters rather than coords may be passed in

 # Keys
 Book states four keys: